 The elaboration of the indicators referred to, the research measurements and the assessment will be coordinated in an international context.
 Together with the United Kingdom, the Netherlands is heading the Technical Subgroup Noise under the EU Common Implementation Strategy.
 This working group has developed guidance for translating these indicators into actual monitoring.
 For the OSPAR region, this is being taken up by the ICG Underwater Noise, for which the Netherlands also acts as co-leader.
-The plan is to adopt common indicators in 2014, which can be operational for the OSPAR regions, including the North Sea, in one or two years.
+In 2014 OSPAR has established the indicator on loud low or mid frequency impulsive sound as a common indicator, which will be operational within 1 or 2 years for all OSPAR regions, including the North Sea.
+It is expected that in 2015 a common indicator on continuous low-frequency sound will be established.
+Both indicators are expected to contribute to the OSPAR Intermediate Assessment in 2017.